Austin Transportation and Public Works

 • Call 3-1-1 to report damaged or missing traffic control devices, such as cones, barricades or signage.

-• Sign up to be a Living Streets Ambassador: Street Ambassadors will be Austin Transportation and Public Works’ eyes and ears on the street who help monitor barricade placement, report issues and help keep neighbors and the City informed.
+• Sign up to be a Living Streets Ambassador: Street Ambassadors will be Austin Transportation and Public Works’ eyes and ears on the street, helping monitor barricade placement, report issues, and keep neighbors and the City informed.
 Email LivingStreets@AustinTexas.gov to let us know you’re interested.

 • Spread the word!
 Tell your friends and neighbors about Living Streets.
 On social media, use the hashtag #LivingStreetsATX to share how you’re using Living Streets.